Walks at Castle Ward

 Excercise mind and body this winter with a walk around the stunning landscape of Castle Ward.

-Winters can be long, dark and a little dreary in this part of the world, but we all know how much a walk in nature can do to change our mindset.
-Take time out of the madness of Christmas shopping and family commitments, and enjoy a peaceful winter walk at Castle Ward.
+Winters can be long, dark and a little dreary but a walk in nature can change our mindset.
+Enjoy a peaceful winter walk at Castle Ward.